Annie's Song

 "Annie's Song" (also known as "Annie's Song (You Fill Up My Senses)") is a song written and recorded by American singer-songwriter John Denver.
-It was released as the lead single from his eighth studio album Back Home Again and was his second number-one song in the United States, occupying that spot for two weeks in July 1974.
+Released as the lead single from his eighth studio album Back Home Again, it was his second number-one song in the United States, occupying that spot for two weeks in July 1974.
 The song also went to number one on the Easy Listening chart.
 Billboard ranked it as the No. 25 song for 1974.

 The song went to number one in the United Kingdom, where it was Denver's only major hit single.
 Four years later, an instrumental version also became flautist James Galway's only major British hit.

 Background

 "Annie's Song" was written as an ode to Denver's wife at the time, Annie Martell Denver.
 Denver "wrote this song in January 1973 in about ten-and-a-half minutes one day on a ski lift" to the top of Aspen Mountain in Aspen, Colorado, as the physical exhilaration of having "just skied down a very difficult run" and the feeling of total immersion in the beauty of the colors and sounds that filled all senses inspired him to think about his wife.
 Annie Denver recalls the beginnings: "It was written after John and I had gone through a pretty intense time together and things were pretty good for us.
 He left to go skiing and he got on the Ajax chair on Aspen mountain and the song just came to him.
 He skied down and came home and wrote it down...
 Initially it was a love song and it was given to me through him and yet for him it became a bit like a prayer."

 Milt Okun stated: "The first time I heard 'Annie's Song,' I told John it had the same melody as Tchaikovsky's Fifth Symphony, Second Movement.
 He walked over to the piano, sat for an hour and came back and the only thing remaining from Tchaikovsky was the first five notes.
 It was fantastic."